Dallewalia Misl: Decline

-After the Death of Sardar Gulab Singh in 1759 his Successor was Sardar Tara Singh Ghaiba (1717–1807) who Ruled and further Expanded his Misl up to Ambala Area (Haryana Region).
-With other Sikh Sardars he Sacked Kasur city of Pathans and Joined the Sikh Sardars in the sack of Sirhind City in 1764. in 1807 after the death of Tara Singh Ghaiba His Territories were annexed to the Kingdom of Ranjit Singh.
+After the death of Sardar Gulab Singh in 1759, his successor was Sardar Tara Singh Ghaiba (1717–1807), who ruled and further expanded his Misl up to Ambala Area (Haryana Region).
+With other Sikh Sardars he sacked the Kasur city of Pathans and joined the Sikh Sardars in the sack of Sirhind City in 1764.
+In 1807, after the death of Tara Singh Ghaiba, his territories were annexed to the empire of Ranjit Singh.
 The Dallewalia and Nishanwalia Jathas were stationed at Amritsar to protect the holy city.

+Territory

+The misl originated from Dallewal near Jalandhar.
+The Dallewalias held territory in parts of Jalandhar and northern Malwa.
+The Dallewalia Misl controlled areas on the right-bank of the upper Sutlej river.

+Leaders

+Prominent leaders of the misl were: